-What's a U.S. work visa, and why do you need one?
+What's a U.S. work visa and why do you need one?
 A visa is a document that provides authorization for travel to and admittance to the United States.
-Before visiting, working, or immigrating to the USA, a citizen of a foreign country generally must first obtain a U.S. visa.
+Before visiting, working, or immigrating to the U.S., generally a citizen of a foreign country must first obtain a U.S. visa.

 It is possible to become a permanent resident (Green Card holder) of the United States through a job or offer of employment.
-There is also a lottery program that provides a limited number of green cards for successful applicants.
+There is also a lottery program that provides a limited number of green cards to successful applicants.

-However, some categories require a certification from the U.S. Department of Labor to show that there are not enough U.S. Workers who are able, willing, qualified, and available in the geographic area where the immigrant is to be employed and that no American workers are displaced by foreign workers.
+However, some categories require a certification from the U.S. Department of Labor to show that there are not enough U.S. workers who are able, willing, qualified, and available in the geographic area where the immigrant is to be employed and that no American workers are displaced by foreign workers.

 U.S. Citizenship and Immigration Services has more information on how to apply for a Green Card.

-03Green Card Lottery Programs
+Green Card Lottery Programs

-U.S. Exchange Visitor (J) non-immigrant visas are available for individuals approved to participate in work and study-based exchange visitor programs.
-These visas allow visitors to experience life in the U.S., before returning to their home countries with an appreciation of the American culture and lifestyle.
+U.S. Exchange Visitor (J) non-immigrant visas are available to individuals approved to participate in work and study-based exchange visitor programs.
+These visas allow visitors to experience life in the U.S., before returning to their home countries with an appreciation for the American culture and lifestyle.

 Learn more about current requirements and restrictions at U.S. Citizenship and Immigration Services.

 U.S. H1-B non-immigrant visas are for skilled, educated individuals employed in specialized occupations.
-The H1-B visa enables foreign workers to temporarily work for a specific employer in the United States.
+The H1-B visa enables foreign workers to work temporarily for a specific employer in the United States.

-US Seasonal Agricultural Worker (H2-A) Visas are available for foreign agricultural workers to work in the United States on a seasonal or temporary basis, provided that there is a shortage of domestic workers.
-Fortunately, there's plenty of additional information on H2-A visas, including eligibility and requirements.
-To learn more about the program process and requirements, see the USCIS website.
+U.S. Seasonal Agricultural Worker (H2-A) visas are available to foreign agricultural workers to work in the United States on a seasonal or temporary basis, provided there is a shortage of domestic workers.
+Visas are limited to three years and immigrants must originate from a country on the selected countries list.